 Not every relationship looks the same

 Walker's four phases describe a common pattern, but not every abusive relationship follows it exactly.
-Some men skip the honeymoon entirely.
-They explode and never apologize.
-The cycle for them is just tension and incident.
-The reason their partner stays isn't the honeymoon, it's other things: financial dependence, fear, isolation, children, religious beliefs, or the idea that this is what relationships are.
+Some men skip the honeymoon entirely, exploding and never apologizing, so the cycle for them is just tension and incident.
+The reason their partner stays isn't the honeymoon but other things: financial dependence, fear, isolation, children, religious beliefs, or the idea that this is what relationships are.

 Some men live in a permanent state of low-grade tension and never fully blow up.
-The whole relationship is one long phase one, with small daily incidents that never crescendo.
-The partner stays because the relationship never gets bad enough to justify leaving, even though the slow accumulation is wearing her down.
+The whole relationship is one long phase one, with small daily incidents that never crescendo, and the partner stays because the relationship never gets bad enough to justify leaving, even though the slow accumulation is wearing her down.

-Men cycle on different rhythms.
-Yearly.
-Monthly.
-Some daily.
-Many men have multiple cycles running at once, one around money, one around sex, one around their family of origin.
+Men cycle on different rhythms, yearly, monthly, some daily, and many men have multiple cycles running at once, one around money, one around sex, one around their family of origin.

 What this means for you

-Once you see this cycle, you can't unsee it.
-That's both the gift and the cost.
+Once you see this cycle, you can't unsee it, and that's both the gift and the cost.

-The gift is that the next time he apologizes, brings flowers, swears change, you'll know what phase you're in.
-The honeymoon won't work the same way it used to.
-Your brain will register it as phase three, not as evidence that things are different.
-You may still feel the warmth.
-You may still want to believe him.
-But part of you will know what's coming next.
+The gift is that the next time he apologizes, brings flowers, and swears change, you'll know what phase you're in.
+The honeymoon won't work the same way it used to, because your brain will register it as phase three instead of evidence that things are different.
+You may still feel the warmth and still want to believe him, but part of you will know what's coming next.

 The cost is that you can't go back to not knowing.
 The next time the tension starts building, you won't be able to tell yourself the last incident was an exception.
-You'll see it for what it is.
-Your nervous system will register what's coming.
-The hope will start to feel different.
+You'll see it for what it is, your nervous system will register what's coming, and the hope will start to feel different.

 That difference is what makes leaving possible.
-Not easy.
-Possible.
+Not easy, but possible.

-You've been hoping for years that he'll change.
-The cycle is one of the things keeping that hope alive.
-When you see the cycle clearly, the hope shifts.
-Not because you stop loving him, but because you stop confusing the cycle for the truth.
-The man you fell in love with does come back during phase three.
-That's real.
-But he doesn't stay because he can't.
+You've been hoping for years that he'll change, and the cycle is one of the things keeping that hope alive.
+When you see the cycle clearly the hope shifts, not because you stop loving him, but because you stop confusing the cycle for the truth.
+The man you fell in love with does come back during phase three, and that's real, but he doesn't stay because he can't.

 What you're in isn't a relationship that has a cycle.
-The cycle is the relationship.
-All of it.
-The good moments and the bad ones are both parts of the same loop.
-You can't have one without the other.
+The cycle is the relationship, all of it.
+The good moments and the bad ones are both parts of the same loop, and you can't have one without the other.

 Once you can see it, you can decide what to do with it.